hoytech/rasgueadb/README.md

 The test-suite has an example where a `words` field is split up into individual words and each is added to a multi-index.
 This way you can query for all records that contain a particular word somewhere in their `words` field.

 For multi-indices, the variable referred to by `accessor` should be of type `std::vector<>`.

+## OpLog

+A special table `OpLog` is automatically added to your schema.
+This is a record of modifications to the DB, and is useful for streaming updates to users, and/or for replication.

 ## Author and Copyright